Scores and Goals

-Student Growth Percentile Projection Model (SGP PM) utilizes the historical growth trajectories of STAR examinees to map out what the range of potential growth trajectories for each student will lead to, including what growth is necessary for each student to reach/maintain proficiency.
-The SGP Projection Model is updated annually so that students projections are based upon the most recent data available.
+Student Growth Percentile Projection Model (SGP PM) utilizes the historical growth trajectories of Star examinees to map out what the range of potential growth trajectories for each student will lead to, including what growth is necessary for each student to reach/maintain proficiency.
+The SGP Projection Model is updated regularly so that students projections are based upon the most recent data available.

 For more information about Student Growth Percentiles, refer to these documents: